 DIR replication is enabled and configured in the exact same way as MRC replication.
 Change /etc/xos/xtreemfs/server-repl-plugin/dir.properties accordingly to configure the plug-in.
-In contrast to MRC replication, however, the XtreemFS client does not yet support an automatic fail-over if the DIR is not reachable.
+If you use the default DIR configuration, the parameter babudb.sync is already set to FSYNCDATA.